Razón de ser

 We can see that variables and their values are stored in the

-.
+short form.
 We can make a table one using the data in its

 current form, but it won’t be suitable to be published!